 Reimbursement Policy and Limitations

-Airline Costs.
+Airline Costs

-Payment is limited to round-trip fare to the meeting location.
+Payment is limited to round-trip fare to the meeting location only.
 Request lowest cost flight fares wherever they apply.
 Staying over Saturday night may result in less expense to IEEE and is recommended when applicable.
 Make airline reservations preferably one month or at a minimum two weeks in advance.
 This action enables you to get the lower-priced seats since typically these low-priced seats fill up early.
 Use low-fare airlines whenever possible.

 Airline Ticket Receipt: If you make reservations via the Web (or your travel agent makes your travel arrangements available via the Web or E-mail), the receipt provided is adequate for Expense Report purposes – or – a copy of the credit card charge receipt if payment is made by that method.
 Receipt must at minimum identify the departure and arrival cities, date, time and airline flight.

 If you share expenses with your employer, please note the amount each entity is paying in the explanation fields at the bottom of your expense report and copy the IEEE amount into the “Plane, Train, Auto Rental” in the appropriate field date, matching when travel occurred.

-Hotel and Meal Expense.
+Hotel and Meal Expense

 Stay at the hotel that is recommended by the meeting organizer.
 This allows IEEE members to meet one another before the official meetings and potentially reduces the costs to the meeting organizer by meeting room-night guarantees; it also allows them to dine together and share IEEE information.
-Also, if you bring your spouse, then you should only charge IEEE for the single room rate.
-Make the appropriate corrections to your hotel bin prior to sending it to IEEE.
+If you desire to stay in a more expensive hotel, it is required that you pay the additional costs and only bill IEEE for the equivalent cost of the recommended hotel.
+Also, if you bring your spouse children or guest, then you should only charge IEEE for the single room rate.
+Make the appropriate adjustments to your hotel bill prior to sending it to IEEE.
 Lodging, meal, and local transportation expense will be reimbursed at actual cost.
 Wherever possible, receipts should be obtained and attached to expense claims when submitted for payment.
 It is contemplated that reasonable judgment will be exercised in making these expenditures.

-Car Rental.
+Car Rental